 During the didactic phase, family members and/or friends should be given the Program office numbers (740-376-4458) and (740-376-4986) in case the student needs to be reached during class.
-In cases of emergency, the Program staff will locate a student to transmit requested emergency information during regular hours.
+In cases of emergency during class hours, the Program staff will locate a student to transmit requested emergency information.